alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 3. Go to the Azure Active Directory in `portal.azure.com`
     - Click `Users > All users` and confirm that the new user is shown in the user list.
     - It may take a few minutes for the synchronisation to fully propagate in Azure.
+    - The new user account should have `source` as `Windows Server AD`
+    - This may take a few minutes for the synchronisation to fully propagate in Azure.

 #### Troubleshooting: Account already exists
 If you get the message `New-ADUser :  The specified account already exists` you should first check to see whether that user actually does already exist!